EB-5 regional center investments for only $500,000, not the $1,000,000

 An Assessment of the EB-5 Regional Center Program.

-Throughout the hearing senators and witnesses alike cited the temporary nature of this program as one of its greatest hindrances and Sen.
+Throughout the hearing, senators and witnesses alike cited the temporary nature of this program.
+It was mentioned as one of its greatest hindrances, affecting potential investments under EB-5.

-Leahy noted that making the program permanent is critical to its continued success and pointed out that he had successfully offered an amendment to the Department of Homeland Security (DHS) Appropriation bill,
+Leahy noted that making the program permanent is critical for its continued success.
+He also pointed out that he had successfully offered an amendment to the Department of Homeland Security (DHS) Appropriation bill.

 The law relaxes the job creation requirement of the fifth-preference category by allowing aliens investing,